shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

   - While vectors use a single array that needs to be occasionally reallocated for growth, the elements of a deque can be scattered in different chunks of storage, with the container keeping the necessary information internally to provide direct access to any of its elements in constant time and with a uniform sequential interface (through iterators).
   - Therefore, deques are a little more complex internally than vectors, but this allows them to grow more efficiently under certain circumstances, especially with very long sequences, where reallocations become more expensive.
 - https://www.cplusplus.com/reference/deque/deque/
-- Sequence
-  - Elements in sequence containers are **ordered in a strict linear sequence**.
-Individual elements are accessed by their position in this sequence.
-- Dynamic array
-  - Generally implemented as a dynamic array, it allows direct access to any element in the sequence and provides relatively fast **addition/removal** of elements at the **beginning or the end of** the sequence.
-- Allocator-aware
-  - The container uses an allocator object to **dynamically handle its storage needs**.

 **Use for**
 * Similar purpose of `std::vector`